alfg/srv/README.md

 See https://babeljs.io/docs/plugins/preset-es2015/ for supported plugins loaded by preset-es2015.

+You can disable the transpilation by providing the `--no-babel` flag.

 ## Logging
 [Winston](https://github.com/winstonjs/winston) logging transport is enabled by default and will log all http `info` logs to `logs/` and all console `debug` logs to stdout.